 If you’re looking for somewhere to enjoy some fresh air, then head for the Iasi Botanical Gardens.
 They are spread out over 80 acres and maintained by one of the city’s universities.

-There are lots of beautiful sections of the gardens, but I especially loved the “Rosary” section.
-I love roses (I got married in a rose garden), and it is so colourful and beautiful.
+There are lots of beautiful sections of the gardens, including a “Rosary” (roses) section.
 To make a day out of it, be sure to grab a book (Romanian author, of course) and enjoy!

 Wander down Bulevardul Carol